Vito-Swift/BUPT-EE-2019Exp/README.md

 $bokeh serve --show ${PROJ_ROOT_DIR}/main.py
 ```

-After then, you can visit the webpage by localhost:5006
+After then, you can visit the webpage from localhost:5006